xolox/vim-lua-inspect/README.md

 If you don't like one or more of the default styles the Vim documentation [describes how to change them](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:hi-default).

-### The `g:lua_inspect_automatic` option
+### The `g:lua_inspect_events` option

-By default semantic highlighting is automatically enabled after a short timeout.
-If you don't want this you can add the following to your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):
+By default semantic highlighting is automatically enabled after a short timeout and when you save a buffer.
+If you want to disable automatic highlighting altogether add the following to your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):

+    :let g:lua_inspect_events = ''

+You can also add events, e.g.:

-    :let g:lua_inspect_automatic = 0
+    :let g:lua_inspect_events = 'CursorHold,CursorHoldI,InsertLeave'

+Note that this only works when the plug-in is loaded (or reloaded) *after* setting the `g:lua_inspect_events` option.

 ### The `g:lua_inspect_internal` option